NHSDigital/mesh-api-specification/README.md

 #### Environment variables

-You need a apgiee account to deploy to apigee, this account needs to have 2FA turned off
+You need a apgiee account to deploy to apigee
 * `APIGEE_USERNAME` - your apigee username
 * `APIGEE_PASSWORD` - your apigee password